 On arrival you’ll need to check in at the HQ in the middle of the village and from there you can buy a wristband for the shuttle bus which takes you most of the way up the mountain – bear in mind you’ll need to walk the last bit as the terrain gets pretty rough so don’t bring more than you can carry!

 What to pack & what to wear to Meadows in the Mountains

 Be prepared & get ready to rough it!
 This is not a bougie boutique festival for festival princesses, definitely bear in mind that it is literally at the top of a mountain in the middle of nowhere.

 Bring sensible waterproof shoes, you’ll be stumbling around in the dark on mountainous terrain!
 I know I harp on about my Blundstones all the time but I originally bought them for Meadows and there’s nothing better for me.
 Waterproof, comfortable and great for stumbling around in the dark… wear fresh trainers at your peril.

-I’d say that Meadows is probably one of the best dressed festivals I’ve ever been to, everyone looks like a goddess!
-With the weather the key is layering and having waterproof options as generally the weather is very changeable – due to the it being on the top of a mountain!
-Don’t be fooled by the hot sun in the day time as it can drop a lot at night… but then be prepared for it rising again at sunrise, the early morning is when people tend to get the most sunburnt!
+I’d say that Meadows is probably one of the best-dressed festivals I’ve ever been to, everyone looks like a goddess!
+With the weather, the key is layering and having waterproof options as generally the weather is very changeable – due to it being on the top of a mountain!
+Don’t be fooled by the hot sun in the daytime as it can drop a lot at night… but then be prepared for it rising again at sunrise, the early morning is when people tend to get the most sunburnt!

 The wonderfully curated ‘Mummar Mountain‘ market is one of the best I’ve seen at a festival so if you’re lacking in festival finery you’ll be able to stock up in biodegradable glitter, handmade headpieces and vintage Bulgarian garms aplenty here!